Jerry Bengtson: Persepolis

-Bengtson signed a one-year contract with Persepolis on 1 August 2015.
+Bengtson signed a one-year contract with Persepolis on 29 July 2015.
 He made his debut in the final 20 minutes of Persepolis' match against Sepahan.
 He scored his first goal for Persepolis on 25 September 2015 against Tractor Sazi.
 He scored Persepolis' only goal in a 1–1 draw against important rivals Esteghlal in the Tehran derby in stoppage time of second half.

 Bengtson scored a brace on 22 April 2016, in a 2–0 victory against Esteghlal Ahvaz which kept Persepolis at the top of the table.
+Persepolis finished the season tied at the top of the table with Esteghlal, losing the title on goal difference.